programming-notes/active-record-drill-model-a-student-challenge/README.md

 5. Run the tests for the students table again.
 If any of the tests fail, don't drop the database, rather take the opportunity to write a new migration to edit the table—remember to run the new migrations.
 Continue until all the tests in `spec/schema/students_table_spec.rb` pass.

 6. Once our students table is created, let's return to our `Student` model.
 Run the tests in `spec/models/student_spec.rb` again.
-Before we created our students table, all of the tests were failing.
-Now that the students table has been created, some are passing.
-Before moving on, be sure that you can explain why the passing tests pass and the failing tests fail.
+Look at the tests organized under *attributes*.
+Before we created our students table, all of these attribute tests were failing.
+Now that the students table has been created with the appropriate columns, the attribute tests pass.
+Before moving on, be sure that you can explain why these attribute tests pass.

 ###Release 1 : Your First Object-Relational Model